AanZee/conventions/javascript/README.md

 ```

 ## Documenting your code with comments and annotations
 Write annotations for all properties and methods.

-This is not only helpful for new developers joining the team, but is also a useful reminder of how your code works if you re-visit it after a long time.
+_Why?_ This is not only helpful for new developers joining the team, but is also a useful reminder of how your code works if you re-visit it after a long time.
 Besides, many IDEs and editors show annotations when you hover annotated method or function wherever it is used in your code, also showing you what types a method uses and why.

 **Right:**
 ```js